frieger/visitext/readme.md

 #### Manual building ####

 For the full experience, we  recommend you to configure a dedicated builder as described above.
-Howver, to get a first impression of what the parser does, you can also trigger `MutantCompiler` manually.
+Howver, to get a first impression of what the compiler does, you can also trigger `MutantCompiler` manually.
 It takes one to three arguments:

 1. The first argument is the location of your Java source files or the location of the project.
 2. The second argument is optional: It is the location of your meta-models.